OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaSubscriptionManager.rst

     .. cpp:function:: OcaStatus AddSubscription(OcaEvent Event, OcaMethod Subscriber, OcaBlob SubscriberContext, OcaNotificationDeliveryMode NotificationDeliveryMode, OcaNetworkAddress DestinationInformation)

-        Adds a subscription to an event.
+        Adds an EV1 subscription to an event.
 The subscription is added for the session on which the command came in.
 If a subscription identical to the one being requested already exists, an additional one shall not be added.
 Two subscriptions are identical if the **Event, Subscriber, NotificationDeliveryMode**, and **DestinationInformation** parameters
-        are all identical.
-The return value indicates whether the subscription succeeded.
+        are all identical. **Deprecated** in version 3 of this class, replaced by **AddPropertyChangeSubscription(..).** Deprecated in version 3 of this class, and replaced by **AddSubscription2**.

         This method has id ``3.1``.